kotcrab/ocr-reader/README.md

 In Google Cloud Console create new project and enable Cloud Vision API.
 Then create service account with access to your project and download its JSON key file (**never share this file with anyone**).
-This part of the setup is mostly covered by this [guide](https://cloud.google.com/vision/docs/detect-labels-image-client-libraries#before-you-begin), section `Before you begin`, skip last step with setting environment variable.
+This part of the setup is covered by this [guide](https://cloud.google.com/vision/docs/detect-labels-image-client-libraries#before-you-begin), section `Before you begin`, skip last step with setting environment variable.

 ### Installation